University of Cambridge: Council and General Board

 Although the University Council is the university's principal executive and policy-making body, the Council reports to, and is held accountable by, Regent House through a variety of checks and balances.
 The council is obliged to advise Regent House on matters of general concern to the university, which it does by publishing notices to the Cambridge University Reporter, the university's official journal.
-In March 2008, Regent House voted to increase from two to four the number of external members on the council. and this was approved by Her Majesty the Queen in July 2008.
+In March 2008, Regent House voted to increase from two to four the number of external members on the council, and this was approved by Her Majesty the Queen in July 2008.

 The General Board of the Faculties is responsible for the university's academic and educational policies and is accountable to the council for its management of these affairs.
 Faculty boards are accountable to the general board; other boards and syndicates are accountable either to the general board or to the council.
-Under this organizational structure, the university's various arms are kept under supervision of both the central administration and Regent House.
+Under this organisational structure, the university's various arms are kept under supervision of both the central administration and Regent House.

 Finances

+Endowment

+The Cambridge University Endowment Fund is the main vehicle of investment for the university.
+In the fiscal year ending 31 July 2023, the university group, excluding colleges, reported a total endowment of £3.736 billion.
+The figure includes both restricted and unrestricted funds.
+When reported strictly using Statements of Recommended Practice (SORPs) guidelines, which accounted for only donations that meet certain criteria among non-profit organisations in the UK, endowment reserve stood at £2.469 billion.
+The 31 colleges reported collective endowment reserve of £4.582 billion.

 Benefactions and fundraising

-In the fiscal year ending 31 July 2019, the central university, excluding colleges, reported total income of £2.192 billion, of which £592.4 million was from research grants and contracts.
-In the decade prior to 2019, the University of Cambridge reported an average of £271m a year in philanthropic donations.
+In the fiscal year ending 31 July 2023, the central university, excluding colleges, reported total consolidated income of £2.518 billion, of which £569.5 million was from research grants and contracts.
+In July 2022, the Dear World, Yours Cambridge Campaign for the university and colleges concluded, raising a total of £2.217 billion in commitments.

 The university maintains multiple scholarship programs.
 The Stormzy Scholarship for Black UK Students covers tuition costs for two students and maintenance grants for up to four years.

-In 2000, Bill Gates of Microsoft donated US$210 million through the Bill and Melinda Gates Foundation to endow Gates Scholarships for students from outside the United Kingdom pursuing post-graduate study at Cambridge.
+In 2000, Bill Gates of Microsoft donated US$210 million through the Bill and Melinda Gates Foundation to endow Gates Cambridge Scholarships for students from outside the United Kingdom to pursue full-time postgraduate study at Cambridge.

 In October 2021, the university suspended its £400m collaboration with the United Arab Emirates, citing allegations that UAE was involved in illegal hacking of the university's computer and storage systems using NSO Group's Pegasus software.
-UAE also was behind the leak of over 50,000 phone numbers, including hundreds belonging to British citizens.
+UAE also was behind the leak of more than 50,000 phone numbers, including hundreds belonging to British citizens.
 Stephen Toope, the university's outgoing Vice-Chancellor, said the decision to suspend its collaboration with UAE also was a result of additional revelations about UAE's Pegasus software hacking.